OrangoMango/HandwrittenDigitsRecognizer/README.md

 * Draw a number on the left (left mouse button) and the network will tell you what number it is and the confidence.
 * Use the `DELETE` key to clear the canvas
 * Use the digits from `0` to `9` to train the network while using it (for example if it recognizes some digits wrongly)
+* Use the `L` key to load a random image of the database

 All the training data is saved in the file `training.txt`